-Parent involvement makes FCMS one of the most outstanding schools in Humboldt County.
+Parent involvement makes Freshwater School one of the most outstanding schools in Humboldt County.
 Family members can become involved in a variety of ways, including helping in the classroom, serving on one of the four parent groups associated with the school, volunteering at special events, and gathering materials and supplies for the school.
-For example, families volunteer to help with the Garden of the Dolphins, art projects, field trips, electives, class socials, Family Movie Nights, Lego and Game Nights, and School Science Fair.
-Parents are also encouraged to attend quarterly charter meetings, and to participate in fundraising efforts for the annual 8th grade trip to San Francisco.
+For example, families volunteer to help with the Garden of the Dolphins, art projects, field trips, electives, holiday parties, and attend Family Movie Nights, School Science Fair, and Lego & Game Nights.